Sofia National Ballet dances Don Quixote

 Despite being an unknown entity (this month marks the Bulgarian company’s very first visit to the UK) the auditorium at Milton Keynes Theatre was almost full on Monday evening for Giselle and theatregoers were equally keen to see some Spanish flair last night.

-The Company did not disappoint.
+The dancers of Sofia National Ballet did not disappoint.
 Explosive balletic fireworks lit up the stage in the well-paced narrative piece, inspired by one of the tales in Miguel de Cervantes’ epic novel (published in 1605).
-The ballet is loosely based on characters featured in the book, with the most successful version created by 19th century Russian choreographer Marius Petipa.
+The ballet is loosely based on characters featured in the book, with the most successful version created by 19th Century Russian choreographer Marius Petipa.
 As a production, the spectacle is part pantomime, part drama-comedy but remains a pastiche to the novel, rather than a parody.

 Kiril Ivanov and Georgi Asparuhov (as Don Quixote and Sancho Panza, respectively) succeed in playing their roles for laughs, without over-egging the comedy.
 Ivanov makes his Don Quixote suitably eccentric but retains a courteous reserve appropriate for a character that does, after all, play second fiddle to the real stars of the ballet, young lovers Kitri and Basilio.
 Their forbidden love is central to the plot, running parallel to Don Quixote’s search for his muse.

 The simple fan is an age-old accessory in warmer climes, used both to beat the heat and communicate furtive love messages.
-Marta Petkova as Kitri uses the prop as if it is an extension of her arm in her solo variation.
+Sofia National Ballet dancer Marta Petkova (our Kitri) uses the prop as if it is an extension of her arm in her solo variation.
 Seductive, saucy but still somehow sweet, this señorita exploits exquisite épaulement (shoulder positioning) and expressive arms to capture the Spanish style.
 With confident technique, impressively quick and clean turns and splendid leaps, Petkova is both engaging and exciting to watch.

-Kitri’s father, Lorenzo, disapproves of Basil – a poor barber is no fit match for his daughter.
-Lorenzo’s intention is that Kitri will marry Gamache, a rich but unappealing nobleman (Elenko Ivanov minces around in a garish green costume as the flashy suitor – raising guffaws of laughter from the audience).
+Kitri’s father, Lorenzo, disapproves of Basil – a poor barber is not a fitting suitor for his daughter.
+Lorenzo’s intention is that Kitri will marry Gamache, a rich but unappealing nobleman (Elenko Ivanov minces around in a garish green costume as the flashy suitor, raising guffaws of laughter from the audience).
 Sensibly, Kitri refuses to follow her father’s plan.

 Don Quixote enters the square, accompanied by Sancho Panza, and is struck by Kitri’s beauty.
 He believes she is his muse – the charming Dulcinea of his dreams.